Chromosome Mapping – Visualize Your DNA and Identify the Ancestors Who Passed It On To You

 1. Sign in by creating a username and password

 4. Copy the whole page of segment data from 23andMe, FTDNA, MyHeritage or Gedmatch

-5. Paste the whole page into the Paint A New Match box
+5. Paste the entire page into the Paint A New Match box

 6. Answer the prompted questions, including if you know – or don’t yet know -how you are related to the match, and if the match is on your paternal or maternal side

 7. Assign a color to an ancestor or ancestral couple that is the common ancestor between you and your DNA match.

 This graphic is a chromosome map made in DNA Painter.
 The chromosomes are arranged from 1 at the top to 22, and X at the bottom.
 There are two lines for each chromosome, the top line represents the paternal copy, and the bottom line represents the maternal copy.
 The colored lines are segments of DNA that have been mapped to a specific ancestral couple.
 The DNA was identified as coming from each couple because it was shared with a DNA match that has the same common ancestor as the DNA test taker.